Skip to content

 Access to AWS

 We use AWS IAM Identity Center (formerly AWS Single Sign-On) to manage access to our AWS accounts.
-This guide will help you set up both browser-based and command-line access to AWS.
+This guide helps you set up browser-based and command-line access to AWS.

 Things to consider